 There are many different approaches to teaching reading, and there isn’t one “right” way.
 Some homeschool curricula have reading programs built in to the curriculum or you could purchase a reading curriculum on its own.
 However, it isn’t always necessary to use a curriculum!
 You may find that your child learns just fine through natural methods instead of a formal curriculum.
 Follow your child’s lead to see what is the best fit.

-Here are some programs that I have used or am familiar with and can personally recommend:
+Here are some other programs that I have used or am familiar with and can personally recommend:

-- Dash Into Learning use code SILOANDSAGE for 20% off
+Dash Into Learning – these are our favorite easy readers!
+Use code SILOANDSAGE for 20% off

 If your kids are “behind,” it can be tempting to push them to do lots of workbooks, spend hours working with you on reading, or do summer school or tutoring.
 While none of these things are necessarily bad, it’s important to remember that some kids just need more time.
 Instead of pushing your child before they’re ready, continue to read together and learn through play.
 Grab some games from the list above and HAVE FUN!
 We want our kids to love to learn, not be pushed so hard that they don’t like reading at all.